For anyone researching the cultural history of modern warfare in Britain, these are a few of my favourite books on the subject:

 The First World War Centenary podcasts produced by the Imperial War Museum.

-History Extra, a weekly podcast produced by the BBC History Magazine.
+History Extra, produced by the BBC History Magazine.

 The World Service’s Witness series: history as told by the people who were there.